 The CBDT has, by the Notification, authorised NHB to issue Bonds aggregating to Rs.
 5,000 Crore.
-NHB proposes to raise Rs.
-3,750 Crore through a public issue of Bonds, prior to March 31, 2013.
+NHB proposes to raise 3,750 Crore through a public issue of Bonds, prior to March 31st, 2013.

-The Board, at the meetings held on June 22, 2012, approved the Issue of the Bonds in the nature of secured redeemable non-convertible debentrues, by public issue(s) and/or on private placements(s) basis in India to eligible investors, in one or more tranches, in the aggregate amount of up to Rs.
-5,000 Crore, as allocated in the Notification, provided that the aggregate amount raised through private placement(s) of Bonds shall not exceed Rs.
-1250 Crore (being 25 percent of the overall allocated limit for issuance of the Bonds, under the Notification) during Fiscal 2012-13 ending on March 31, 2013 .
+The Board, at the meetings held on June 22, 2012, approved the Issue of the Bonds in the nature of secured redeemable non-convertible bonds, by public issue(s) and/or on private placements(s) basis in India to eligible investors, in one or more tranches, in the aggregate amount of up to Rs.
+5,000 Crore during Fiscal 2013, as allocated in the Notification, provided that the aggregate amount raised through private placement(s) of Bonds shall not exceed Rs.
+1250 Crore (being 25 percent of the overall allocated limit for issuance of the Bonds, under the Notification) during Fiscal 2013.